What are 6 life insurance content marketing strategies?

 - Listen to your audience.

-Learning how to find life insurance prospects on social media is the first step in successful insurance agent marketing.
+Learning how to find prospects on social media is the first step of creating successful life insurance content marketing strategies.

-Building a solid insurance agent marketing strategy on social media requires that you outline your goals, know what to post, and then “Just Do It.”
+Building solid life insurance content marketing strategies on social media requires that you outline your goals, know what to post, and then “Just Do It.”

 But before you begin, let’s dive a bit deeper into WHAT you’re going to post.

-You’ll base your content strategy on three types of content, designed to attract new customers and engage existing ones.
+You’ll base your life insurance content marketing strategies on three types of content that are designed to attract new customers and engage existing ones.

-- Assessment.
-Some of the content you post should highlight the benefits of life insurance products, so that your audience can evaluate the information.
+Some of the content you post should highlight the benefits of life insurance products so your audience can evaluate the advantages for themselves.

 We’re going to show you.

-For this stage of your content strategy, Google is your friend.
+For this stage of your life insurance content marketing strategy, Google is your friend.

 You just need to think like your prospects do.